-Unfortunately, the computer can't speak English, or read for that matter, so you use something called a compiler to take the instructions you have written in the Objective-C language and translate it into something the computer can understand.
+Unfortunately, the computer can't speak English, or read for that matter, so you use something called a compiler to take the instructions you write in the Objective-C language and translate them into something the computer can understand.

 2. You provide data for the computer to use.